bparanj/crystal/electronics/experiments/queue/power-gain.md

 This experiment illustrates power gain simply by amplifying a low-power signal into a more powerful output that’s easy to observe.

-Here's a simple experiment to demonstrate power gain using a basic transistor amplifier circuit:
+A simple experiment to demonstrate power gain using a basic transistor amplifier circuit:

 1. Components needed:
-   - NPN transistor (like 2N2222 or BC547)
-   - 9V battery (power supply)
    - Input resistor (1kΩ)
    - Base resistor (100kΩ)
    - Collector resistor (1kΩ)